 You will seek me and find me when you seek me with all your heart.
 I will be found by you, declares the LORD, and I will restore your fortunes and gather you from all the nations and all the places where I have driven you, declares the LORD, and I will bring you back to the place from which I sent you into exile.
 Jeremiah 29:11-14

 Rarely are God’s plans for your life a part of your dreams.
 Rarely does He cater to your desires, but He asks you to walk upon His chosen path.
-To trust His plan by faith, even when you can’t see one step in front of the other.
+So trust His plan by faith, even when you can’t see one step before the other.

-His aspirations for you are far greater and His plans more beneficial to the place He wants you to go, for the position He has for you in the Kingdom of Heaven.
-Why don’t you take your hands off the nets you are casting into a fishless sea?
+His aspirations for you are far more significant, and His plans are more beneficial to the place He wants you to go for the position He has for you in the Kingdom of Heaven.
+So why don’t you take your hands off the nets you are casting into a fishless sea?
 Let the Lord Jesus direct where to exert your efforts.
 Leave everything behind and follow Him?
-That is what the Disciples did and they are now pillars among men.
+That is what the Disciples did, and they are now pillars among men.

-Did David dream to be anointed as a king?
+Did David dream of being anointed as a king?
 Was it His desire to be chased like a criminal for years, though he was innocent?
 Did Joseph dream of being mocked and sold into slavery?
-Was it his desire to be put in prison for crimes he didn’t commit and later become second in the kingdom?
-Did Noah dream of laboring for one hundred years building an ark, while being continually mocked by all the people who saw his labor to save humanity?
+Was it his desire to go to prison for crimes he didn’t commit and later become second in the kingdom?
+Did Noah dream of laboring for one hundred years, building an ark while continually mocked by everyone who saw his labor to save humanity?
 Yet each one became something great in the eyes of God and before men.
 They would only be ordinary men without following God’s path.

 Women received back their dead by resurrection.
 Some were tortured, refusing to accept release so that they might rise again to a better life.
 Others suffered mocking and flogging, and even chains and imprisonment.

 They all received a spectacular reward in Heaven.
 Far beyond any riches or greatness on the earth.
 So what will you do?
 Will you continue to walk your own path?
-Will you stay in the comfort of your own desires, doing whatever you can to obtain your own dreams?
+Will you stay in the comfort of your desires, doing whatever you can to obtain your dreams?
 I guarantee you that God’s dream for you is far greater than you could imagine.

 Drop your nets and your mending tools.
-Leave the old leaky boat of human success and visions of grandeur.
-Turn your eyes on Jesus, take up your cross, and follow Him.
-Run after Him with a dedication like you have never mustard up before.
-But know this; fulfilling His dream for your life will be a rough road but the eternal rewards will be out of this world.
+Leave the old leaky boat of human success and visions of grandeur and wealth.
+Instead, turn your eyes on Jesus, take up your cross, and follow Him.
+Run after Him with dedication as you have never mustard up before.
+But know this; fulfilling His dream for your life will be a rough road and a hard struggle.
+But the eternal rewards will be out of this world.